andrewhessler/paint-by-algo/THOUGHTS.md

 I'm trying just emitting Visited... not sure what others did, still gotta go look at that repo.

 Okay, doing only `Visited` with exactly the color effect I want.
 The structure of Animation needs a lot of clarifying, that's probably next.
-Also some day probably a config option for blipping visited.
+Also some day probably a config option for blipping `Checked`.

 ### I wanna add walls
 I really want people to be able to place Walls, but I think it will make developing that feature much more exciting if Walls already work.